snapframework/heist/README.md

 # Heist

-Heist, part of the [Snap Framework](http://www.snapframework.com/), is a Haskell library for (x)html templating.
+Heist, part of the [Snap Framework](http://www.snapframework.com/), is a Haskell library for xhtml templating.
 It uses simple XML tags to bind values to your templates in a straightforward way.
 For example, if you were to put the following in a template:

     <bind tag="message">some text</bind>
     <p><message/></p>

-in your template, the result would be
+the resulting would be

     <p>some text</p>